Laamy/Rust-NoRecoil/README.md

 I made this because i got curious on how well a script could adjust for the random recoil without scanning the screen

-Created this on UKN using an icey assult rifle
+Created this on UKN using an icey assault rifle